 It will always depend on how it is being used.
 What I always tell my clients is that the concept comes first.
 Then, the photoshoot.
 And, then the post production.
 Only then is the project a success.
 Some places, like amazon or Etsy have specific guidelines.
 Sometimes, we are shooting without having a really clear idea of where it is going.
 In which case, we will have a conversation about what we think are the strongest points of the product.
 Where would it be used?
 What problem does it solve?
 What is the best way that the target audience can look at this photo and get a good idea of what the product will do for them?
 Without answering these questions first, there is no right way.
 But there are a ton of wrong ways!
 There is nothing worse, for the person hiring the photographer or the photographer for that matter, than shooting a picture only to find out that it is useless.
 It may be the prettiest image, but if it doesn’t meet its goals, it is a waste of time and money.Click To Tweet

 - Glass Photography

 - Warning: Are You Making These 7 Common Mistakes in Your Apparel Photography?

 - 5 tips for photographing beauty products

 Lifestyle images can support your product through social media, category pages, and blog posts.
 These types of photos usually involve people or show the product in a natural setting.
 They are important because they help your customers imagine the product in their own lives.

-Shooting these lifestyle images requires techniques that are somewhat different from product photography.
+Shooting these lifestyle images requires photography techniques that are somewhat different from product photography.
 These pro tips will help.